Intent Signals Based on Third-Party Data

 What is third-party data in B2B prospecting?

-It is information collected by an independent party with no direct relationship to the prospect.
-For example: a press article mentioning a fundraising round, a job posting published on a job board, or a leadership change recorded in a legal database.
+It’s information collected by an independent party with no direct relationship to the prospect.
+A press article mentioning a fundraising round, a job posting published on a job board, a leadership change recorded in a legal database.
 Rodz aggregates this data from over 250 third-party sources.

 How do you ensure the reliability of third-party data?

-Reliability depends on cross-referencing multiple sources.
+Reliability comes from cross-referencing multiple sources.
 Rodz uses a verification cascade: SIRENE for legal data, Google Maps for physical contact details, and LinkedIn for professional contacts.
 This process achieves a precision rate of 80 to 85%.

 Is third-party data GDPR-compliant?